resteasy/resteasy.github.io/_posts/2020-07-14-blog-microprofile-config-outOfBox.md

 Traditionally, (i.e. as defined in the Servlet specification), a filter gets its configuration data by calling FilterConfig's getInitParameter and getInitParameterNames methods.
-I would need to change the code to use Microprofile-Configuration's API to get the value from the ConfigSources.
+I would need to change the code to use MicroProfile Configuration's API to get the value from the ConfigSources.
 Easily done.
 I just chose to go old-school here.